TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components/passing_data_between_components.md

 This section contains a general overview of topics that you will learn in this lesson.

-* Passing data between components
+* Passing data between components.
-* Using this data to create customizable reusable components
+* Using data to create customizable reusable components.

 ### Data Transfer in React